Still have questions? Leave a comment

 Foreshadowing is a literary device that is used to hint at significant events or moments that come later in the story.
 Subtlety is of utmost importance here, and your readers should be curious to unravel its significance.

 Readers are often unsatisfied if something is revealed abruptly, so foreshadowing is your safeguard against a random twist.
-Once the twist happens, and the reader tries to find out how it happened, they should land on whatever you’ve hinted.
+Once the twist happens, and the reader tries to find out how it happened, they should land on whatever you’ve hinted at.
 Foreshadowing should be subtle but logical, and overtly obvious in hindsight.

 Misdirection is the act of diverting your reader’s attention from an important clue.
 In magic, misdirection is often used as a technique of deception to keep the audience’s attention elsewhere so that the trick is carried out successfully.